Building a Write-Optimized Database Engine: Orchestrating Reads and Writes (Part 4)

 K-Way Merge Algorithm Explanation

 The algorithm employs a min-heap to efficiently merge and deduplicate the entries from the intersecting ranges.
-In Go, we do not get an inbuilt heap data structure, instead, we need to implement the methods for the provided heap.Interface
+In Go, we do not get an inbuilt heap data structure, instead, we need to implement the methods for the provided heap.Interface.

 Heap Entry (

-): This type defines the heap structure used for merging.
+mergeHeap): This type defines the heap structure used for merging.
 It implements the heap interface, including methods for determining the heap's length, comparing elements, swapping, pushing, and popping elements.Min Heap Order: The

-method ensures that the heap is ordered based on the timestamp of the entries, with the smallest timestamp at the top.
+Lessmethod ensures that the heap is ordered based on the timestamp of the entries, with the smallest timestamp at the top.
 This order is crucial for deduplication, allowing the algorithm to prioritize and retain the most recent entry for each key (since the latest entries with a larger timestamp will be encountered later).

 Merging and Deduplication Process: The

-) to track the most recent entry for each key.
+mergeRangesfunction performs the k-way merge, using the heap to keep track of and process the entries in order.
+It initializes the heap with the first element from each range and iteratively pops the minimum entry (based on timestamp).
+It uses a skip list (seen) to track the most recent entry for each key.
 If a key is encountered again with a newer timestamp, the older entry is replaced.
 This process continues until all entries have been processed.Handling Deletes: The algorithm also accounts for delete markers (entries indicating a key should be considered deleted).
 It skips adding these to the final results, ensuring that deleted keys are effectively filtered out.

 Building the Result Set: After processing all entries, the algorithm iterates through the

-list to compile the final set of key-value pairs, excluding any deleted keys.
+seenlist to compile the final set of key-value pairs, excluding any deleted keys.
 This result set represents the merged, deduplicated range of keys requested.

 Next Up